davmirand/tuning_mod/assess-tuning/readme.txt

 gdv_100.sh
 ======
 The gdv_100.sh file is similar to the gdv.sh file, but it used when there is 100 Gig card in play.
-It alos has a couple of additional tunables:
+It also has a couple of additional tunables:

 a. net.core.netdev_max_backlog
 This parameter sets the maximum size of the network interface's receive queue.